 - 6 Credits

-Companies in today’s turbulent business context have learned the hard way how dependent they are on other companies, i.e. suppliers, for much of the direct and indirect goods and services that they need.
+Companies in today’s turbulent business environment have learned the hard way how dependent they are on their suppliers and suppliers’ suppliers for the direct and indirect goods and services that they need.
 In many industries, companies spend over 50 per cent of their total costs on purchased goods and services from suppliers.
-An important implication of this dependence on suppliers is that purchasing and supply management (PSM) is a key business function in many companies, which plays an important role in ensuring the competetiveness and survival of these companies.
-This means balancing cost, value, and risk.
-The PSM role includes navigating in a business context, which is besieged with challenges, including climate change, increasing raw material prices, industry 4.0, and unexpected disruptions like pandemics, geopolitical issues, wars and natural disasters in addition to facing demands for sustainability.
+Thus, purchasing and supply management (PSM) constitutes a key business function in many companies.
+PSM helps ensuring the competitiveness and survival of the company through balancing cost, value, and risk.
+The PSM function needs to navigate in a business context, which is besieged with challenges, including climate change, resource scarcity, volatile raw material prices, industry 4.0, and unexpected disruptions like pandemics, geopolitical issues, wars and natural disasters in addition to facing demands for sustainability.

-How PSM can play this important role, by developing superior competences, processes and supplier relationships, is at the core of this course.
+How PSM can play such a strategic role, by developing superior capabilities, processes, and supplier relationships, is at the core of this course.
 Students will gain understanding of the role of PSM in companies, and also in the public sector, which is a large procurer in most countries, and how PSM is central in ensuring sustainable businesses and societies.
 The course is a mix of theoretical insights and high level analyses on the one hand and application of practical tools and examples on the other.